GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Introduction

 The principal limitation of decomposition-based approaches is the corridor selection problem: the number of distinct corridors from start to goal grows combinatorially with the number of cells.
-In environments with hundreds to thousands of cells, the $k$-shortest path search via Yen's algorithm~\cite{yen1971finding} must be guided by accurate edge weights.
-The default centroid-distance heuristic $w(c_i, c_j) = \|z_i - z_j\|$ correlates poorly with actual path cost in environments with elongated cells, narrow passages, or asymmetric obstacle configurations.
+In environments with hundreds to thousands of cells, the $k$-shortest path search via Yen's algorithm~\cite{yen1971finding} needs accurate edge weights, yet the default centroid-distance heuristic $w(c_i, c_j) = \|z_i - z_j\|$ correlates poorly with actual path cost for elongated cells, narrow passages, or asymmetric obstacle layouts.

-Our approach.
 We address the corridor selection problem by training a GNN on the cell adjacency graph to predict portal-level scores.
 Each portal $p_{ij}$ (the shared boundary between adjacent cells $c_i$ and $c_j$) receives a score $s_{ij} \in [0,1]$ indicating the probability that it lies on a near-optimal corridor.
 These scores modulate edge weights via $w(c_i, c_j) = d(c_i, c_j) \cdot \exp(-\beta \cdot s_{ij})$, concentrating the $k$-shortest path search on promising regions.
 Importantly, the modulation is continuous---no corridors are pruned---thereby preserving completeness while improving the quality of initial corridor candidates.

-Fig.~\ref{fig:pipeline} illustrates the GNN-DIP ($\mathcal{G}$-DIP) pipeline on a labyrinth environment with 50 polygon obstacles of varying shapes.
-CDT produces 385 triangular cells (panel~b), creating a combinatorial corridor search space that grows exponentially with cell count.
-The GNN identifies a narrow corridor of 73 cells (panel~c, light blue) containing the near-optimal path, reducing the effective search space by ${\sim}81\%$.
-Parallel corridor evaluation via the Funnel algorithm then yields the initial solution in under 20\,ms. Phase~2 refines the solution within a shrinking informed ellipsoid (panel~d).
+Fig.~\ref{fig:pipeline} illustrates the GNN-DIP ($\mathcal{G}$-DIP) pipeline on a labyrinth with 50 polygon obstacles: CDT produces 385 triangular cells, the GNN isolates a 73-cell corridor containing the near-optimal path (${\sim}81\%$ search-space reduction), parallel Funnel evaluation yields the initial solution in under 20\,ms, and Phase~2 refines it within a shrinking informed ellipsoid.